Grotesque (architecture): Architectural features

-Grotesques in architecture are decorative figures carved in stone.
-Often also referred to as Chimera, grotesques describe the carvings that are created around gargoyles, which are the spouts designed to drain water from buildings.
+Often also referred to as chimeras, grotesques are the carvings around gargoyles, which are the spouts designed to drain water from buildings.
 They largely portray mythical creatures which were considered to protect the buildings they reside on from evil and encourage the viewer to reflect on the separation between themselves and the divine.

 Due to the use of weighty stone to create the grotesques, they were carved in workshops and then lifted into the heights of buildings after they were completed.
 The main materials used to create grotesques included marble, sandstone, and limestone with the option of including metal rods to reinforce their structural integrity.

-In most instances Grotesques are open mouthed with their attached waterspout emerging from their mouths however they are a variety of ways for the waterspout to emerge.
+In most instances grotesques are open-mouthed with their attached waterspout emerging from their mouths however they are a variety of ways for the waterspout to emerge.
 In many instances they emerge from the figures body or from an object that the carving is holding instead.
-As Grotesques were extensions of waterspouts, most sustained water damage where the water flow emerged from.
-As this flow often came from the mouths of grotesques, many existing grotesques have damage and deterioration in this area and as most grotesques were sculpted from stone it is subsequently difficult to repair any ongoing water damage without replacing the entire sculpture.
+As grotesques were extensions of waterspouts, most sustained water damage where the water flowed out, making them difficult to repair without replacing the entire sculpture.

 Due to their necessity in draining water from gutters in buildings, grotesques are commonly found placed high on rooftops and on cornices in interior walls.
-This also often makes Grotesques commonly slightly hidden, allowing their subject matter to be more playful than architectural features placed at eye level also allowing their architects to be more creative in the designs of their water draining features to achieve aesthetic continuity within their buildings.
+This also often makes grotesques commonly slightly hidden, allowing their subject matter to be more playful than architectural features placed at eye level also allowing their architects to be more creative in the designs of their water draining features to achieve aesthetic continuity within their buildings.